JoBrenn/Smart-and-Grit/README.md

 - /results: contains all found results

 ## Algorithms
-Here you find short description of the different algorithms one can find in /code/algorithms.
+Here you find short descriptions of the different algorithms one can find in /code/algorithms.

 ### Random
 Random algorithm where houses are randomly assigned to batteries, taking capacity into account.